J3rry320/clip-creator-cli/README.md

 -   **Fact-Checking Support**: Maintain credibility and accuracy with built-in fact-checking support.
 Ensure that your content is reliable and trustworthy.

 -   **User-Friendly Web Interface**: Enjoy a seamless user experience with our intuitive web interface.
 Easily navigate through the creation process and make adjustments on the fly.

+- **Supports Single and Batch Processing of Videos**:  Whether you're creating a single video or generating multiple videos from the same input, our system ensures smooth and timely processing.
+Perfect for creators and businesses needing to produce multiple videos seamlessly and efficiently.

-With Clip Creator CLI, you can effortlessly produce professional-quality videos that captivate your audience and elevate your social media presence.
-Let AI handle the heavy lifting while you focus on creating impactful content.
+**With Clip Creator CLI, you can effortlessly produce professional-quality videos that captivate your audience and elevate your social media presence.
+Let AI handle the heavy lifting while you focus on creating impactful content.**

 ## Prerequisites
 Before using Clip Creator CLI, ensure you have the following: